maskegger/guide/index.md

 run "$DROPBOX/stata_profile.do"
 ```

-This file contains settings specific to my PC, namely the location of Dropbox and my *R* installation.
+This file contains settings specific to my PC, namely the location of my Dropbox folder and my *R* executable (useful if you use [rscript](https://github.com/reifjulian/rscript)).
 The Stata profile stored on my mac is identical except that it defines different locations for DROPBOX and RSCRIPT_PATH.
-I could also define the locations of my project directories here.
-But instead, I store those on Dropbox at **$DROPBOX/stata_profile.do**, along with any other settings that are common across my computers.
+I could also define the locations of all my projects in **profiledo**.
+But instead, I store those definitions on Dropbox at **$DROPBOX/stata_profile.do**, along with any other settings that are common across my computers, in a script called **stata_profile.do** and then call that script from **profile.do**.

-Here are the contents of an example Stata profile stored on Dropbox:
+Here are the contents of an example **stata_profile.do** stored on Dropbox:
 ```stata
 set varabbrev off
 global MyProject "$DROPBOX/research/my-project/MyProject"
 ```

-`set varabbrev off` is a command I want run everytime I open Stata, for reasons [I explain below](#good_coding_practice).
-The second line defines the location of [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject), which is stored on Dropbox.
+The first line, `set varabbrev off`, is a command I want executed every time I open Stata on all my computers, for reasons [I explain below](#good_coding_practice).
+The second line defines the location of [MyProject](https://github.com/reifjulian/my-project/tree/master/MyProject), which I stored on Dropbox.
 In practice my Stata profile defines a large number of globals, one for every project I am working on.
 Whenever I start a new project, I define a new global for it and add it to **$DROPBOX/stata_profile.do**.
 Because all my computers are synced to Dropbox, I only have to do this once.

 ## *R* profile